Peds

 1. Screen all newborns with Ortolani Maneuver and Barlow Maneuver

-2. Repeat Hip Exam at routine visits for the first year of life
+2. Repeat Hip Exam at well child, routine visits up until 6 to 9 months

 3. High risk patients (e.g. Breech, Family History) should be screened with Hip Ultrasound